Cooperativa Regional de Cafeicultores em Guaxupé Ltda.

 Panama Boquete Classico is sourced from the Casa Ruiz Estate, a family owned estate located near the town of Boquete between Volcan Buru National Park and La Amistad International Park within the province of Chiriquí, Panama.
 The Ruiz family has worked in the Boquete coffee industry for three generations.
 The Ruiz family is also one of the founding donors of the Ngabere literacy program named for the indigenous population called the Ngabe, who work on the estate during the harvest. - Royal Coffee

-Full of aroma and flavor this well-balanced roast has vibrant spicy notes ; chocolate, caramel, brown spices and cardamom.
-Roasted into the second crack, the Sulawesi is often one of the beans we use in our espresso blends.
+Full of aroma and flavor this well-balanced roast has vibrant fruit and earth notes ; earth, caramel, fig, lemon.
+Roasted just into the second crack, the Malawi is one of the beans we use in our fall espresso blends.